 You can now apply online for music lessons taking place in a school setting either during or after school, a music centre or online.
 If you wish to apply for online music lessons, please see our guidelines on how to setup online music lessons.

-If you cannot apply online, please contact us to request an application form.
+If you cannot apply online, please contact us.

 Before you apply please see the following webpages: